linode/docs/docs/guides/platform/manager/using-the-lish-console/index.md

     ![Add your public ssh key](lish-add-public-key.png)

 1. Click the **Save** button.
-Your Lish key will be saved in the Linode Cloud Manager.
+Your Lish key will be saved in the Cloud Manager.

 Now you can log in to any of the Lish gateway boxes without having to type your password.